scaljeri/agario/README.md

 The basis for endless bot play :)

 ## Project status
 Currently the focus is on image processing.
-After that the bot will be be built.
+After that a bot will be built.

 ## Setup